- Exercise and asthma

 You could try:

-- Walking is a form of aerobic exercise that most of us can fit easily into our lives.
+- Walking is a form of aerobic exercise that most of us can fit easily into our lives, and in an Asthma UK survey, 69 per cent of people with asthma told us they enjoy walking as a form of exercise.
 A pedometer is a small device that counts your steps; use one to see how many steps you achieve in a day.
 To up your count, opt to walk instead of using the car or public transport.

 - Badminton or table tennis usually involve less running around than other racket sports like tennis or squash.